X-Intelligence-Labs/AutoMR/README.md

 - **Data Shape**: Each image is converted into a 2D array.
 - **Labels**: Labels are extracted from the filename, representing the gesture for each image.
 - **Supported Modality**: Image data.

+## Dataset

+The dataset and preprocess javacript can be accessed at https://drive.google.com/drive/folders/1MskaqApNcYAET2xRKCELz3A6PjsyQi7J?usp=drive_link

 ## Result
 ### Overall accuracy comparison between AutoMR and SOTA models across ten datasets